How to become a UK au pair in 2024

-Though there are no strict qualifications for becoming an au pair in the UK, there are certain requirements.
+Though there are no strict qualifications for becoming an au pair in the UK, there are certain standard au pair requirements.

 An au pair working in the UK is also expected to have substantial knowledge of the English language and is adamant to improve their language skills where necessary.

-The au pair must also be able to afford travelling expenses like the airfare and visa application – around 244-516 GBP.
+The au pair must also be able to afford travelling expenses like airfare and au pair visa application – around 244-516 GBP.

 It is expected that the au pair intending to work in the UK has an emergency fund of at least 1800 GBP to support themselves.

 In terms of the visa requirements, the au pair must not be on a visitor visa or have a UK visa that expires within 6 months or less.